Don’t let hot weather ruin your runs – head out in these best women’s running shorts

 How we tested

 Put simply, each pair of shorts was worn during a run.
-The minimum-length run we tested was 3km, with others enduring around 15km worth of wear.
-Although there is, of course, a big difference in run lengths, 3km tends to give a good indication of comfort, as by this point, if shorts are going to slip or chafe, they’ll be doing so already.
+The minimum-length run we tested was 3km, with others enduring around 15km of wear.
+Although there is, of course, a big difference in run lengths, 3km tends to give a good indication of comfort because, by this point, if shorts are going to slip or chafe they’ll be doing so already.
 We also checked for fit and comfort during runs (as well as before and after), plus style and other additions such as pockets.

 The best women’s running shorts for 2022 are: